-The six-year project, comprised of a multidisciplinary public-private consortium, brings together key stakeholders across academia and industry.
-It is a pioneering opportunity to build capacity for the management of multinational paediatric clinical trials across Europe whilst ensuring the voices of children, young people and their families are heard.
-Strong links with regulators will be established.
+The six-year project, comprises of a multidisciplinary public-private consortium, bringing together key stakeholders across academia and industry.
+It is a pioneering opportunity to build capacity for the management of multinational paediatric clinical trials across Europe whilst ensuring the voices of children, young people and their families remain central.
+Strong links with regulators are being established.

 Penta is the coordinator of the c4c project.